49 years ago - Digger Harkness is born in the Australian Outback.

 23 years ago - 26-year-old Digger sleeps with Lisa Snart.
 He abandons her when she reveals that she is pregnant.

-15 years ago - 34-year-old Digger, seeing the upsurge in costumed crime, begins wielding his signature boomerangs as Captain Boomerang.
+15 years ago - 34-year-old Digger, seeing the upsurge in costumed crime, begins wielding his signature boomerangs as Captain Boomerang, going up against the Flash.
 He becomes a founding member of the Rogues.

 2 years ago - 47-year-old Digger takes a job intended to be his last, but is killed by Jack Drake.